amine-tayani/dirham/README.md

 - TailwindCSS + Shadcn UI
 - Docker
 - pnpm
+- Biomejs for linting and formatting

-I'm going to add zod and react hooks form for validation, zustand for state management, and biome.js for code linting.
+I'm going to add in the future zod, rhf and zustand.

 ---